Parato/Parato-Bot/Commands.md

   - Does all secretgamble stuff x times

 +secretdrop (amount)
-  - Does all secretdroo stuff x times
+  - Does all secretdrop stuff x times

 __________________________________________________________________